Travel and Expenses for Non-Employees

 Non-employees are not allowed meal per diems.

-Actual Meals: When claiming actual meals, travelers will be paid based on actual costs and these must be supported by itemized receipts regardless of the amount.
+Actual Meals: When claiming actual meals, travelers will be reimbursed based on actual costs, and these must be supported by itemized receipts regardless of the amount.
 Travelers should follow the University's standard daily limit of $75.
 Exceptions over $150 per day require justification and approval by the Senior Department Finance Approver.
-Travelers should claim actual meals or per diems (if eligible) but not both in one trip.
 Alcohol expenses on any meal receipt must be paid from local funds.

 Paying for Travel Expenses